Istanbul E-pass includes a Hagia Irene Museum entrance ticket. Simply scan your QR code at the entrance and get in.

 The mosaic decoration in the apse is the most noteworthy feature of Hagia Irene as it is a rare example of Iconoclast art.
 This style of art rejected the use of figural imagery in religious art, substituting figures with symbols.

 The Final Word

 Built as a Christian church during the Byzantine period, the structure now entertains its visitors as a museum.
-The trip to the museum is included in the Istanbul E-pass. the presence of an English guide tells you about the history and significance of the place; it is an unmissable place on your Istanbul trip.
+The free entrance to the museum is included in Istanbul E-pass.
+It is an unmissable place on your Istanbul trip.